 King Sheet Piling (KSP®) can be used for any retaining wall where the pile section chosen is governed by driveability and hence surplus structural capacity is available in bending.
 Shear is not normally a controlling factor.
 KSP walls can normally replace cantilever sheet pile walls, up to 4m high, sized for driving in typical UK soils.
 In low retained height walls in soft ground requiring only a light section, there may still be sufficient spare capacity for savings to be made using the KSP approach.
 Retaining walls designed in reinforced concrete may be more economical as KSP walls.

-KSP is ideal where it is desirable to allow the flow of groundwater across the line of the wall or where groundwater is not a design issue.
-A KSP wall can also be used to advantage where a cut-off is required, either by lengthening the intermediates sufficiently to form a seal into a deeper, impervious layer or by forming another form of cut-off.
+Typically, KSP walls are used where groundwater is not a design issue.
+A KSP wall can also be used to advantage where a cut-off is required, either by lengthening the intermediates sufficiently to form a seal into a deeper, impervious layer or by using KSP in conjunction with another form of cut-off.
 This can be achieved by:

 KSP walls are ideal for flood protection or beach erosion walls in ground where there is not a problem of significant seepage flow beneath the intermediates.
 KSP can produce an economical and rapidly installed flood protection wall in these circumstances.
 Potential concerns over erosion or scour to beneath the intermediates are easily satisfied (see Technical Guidance download).